8 Symptoms that Bother You When You Have Stomach Ulcers

 7. Excessive weight loss

-usually related to the lack of appetite that this illness causes.
+Weight loss in patients with ulcers is usually related to the lack of appetite that this illness causes.

 - Those who are affected stop eating correctly.
 This reduces the number of calories and nutrients that they’re getting, so they lose a noticeable amount of weight.